Agribusiness and crop scams tend to pool funds.

 Believe it or not, vermiculture is the breeding of worms for their waste material.
 Manufacturers of compost use that organic byproduct as a high-quality soil additive.
 Beginning in 1998, a fraudster by the name of Greg Bradley embarked on a worm scam.
 It eventually cost approximately 2,400 growers of worms in 40 U.S. states a total of $25 million.

 Bradley began by opening a front in rural Oklahoma that he called B&B Worm Farm.
 He then proceeded to offer contracts to worm growers.
 The contracts specified that B&B would supply the grower breeding worms upon payment of $15,000 for 100,000 of the little critters or $60,000 for 1.5 million of them.
 In addition, B&B would provide them with a manual, worm harvesting equipment and a toll-free customer assistance number.
 And a one-year, money-back guarantee on top of that.
 B&B also committed itself to purchase all the worms each grower would breed.
 The price they promised to pay was between $7 and $10 per pound.
-But Bradley did not sell the worms those growers bought back to them to vermiculture compost producers.
+But Bradley did not sell the worms those growers brought back to vermiculture compost producers.
 There are actually very few of them around.
 Instead, B&B shipped them to new growers for breeding.
 In other words, it was an agribusiness Ponzi scheme.

 As long as the amount of money that flowed in with new contracts was greater than the money Bradley had to pay out to buy worms from his growers, the scam succeeded.
 Indeed, within three years, the scam was so successful that it outgrew his Oklahoma facility.
 Bradley expanded operations by opening new distribution centers in 12 more states.